satwiksanand/design-a-web-crawler/README.md

 For this project, I am planning to use java data-structures like `DelayedQueue` for implementation of this part.

-continuing from the last part, the url is now reaches this segment of the url frontier, here the url first reaches the Queue Router, Queue Router then checks if there is already a worker thread assigned to the host of the current url, if yes then the current url is simply pushed into the queue corresponding the host and if not then a new entry is made into the mapping table, a new queue is made and a new worker thread is assigned, the queue selector pulls out the url from the queues and then assigns it's processing to the worker thread.
+continuing from the last part, the url is now reaches this segment of the url frontier, The URL reaches the Queue Router, which determines the host of the URL (e.g., wikipedia.org).
+The Router checks the Mapping Table to see if a queue already exists for this host.

+- If Yes: The URL is pushed into the existing queue for that host.
+- If No: A new queue is created for this host, and the mapping is updated.

+The Queue Selector then acts as the scheduler.
+It continuously scans the queues.
+When a queue is ready (respecting politeness delays), the Selector pulls a URL and assigns it to an available worker thread from the thread pool.
+This ensures that while we may have thousands of queues (hosts), we efficiently process them with a fixed number of threads.

 if any queue at any time is empty then the corresponding entry is removed and the worker thread is freed, this logic can kind of change during the implementation though, maybe i will update it during implementation.

+##### HTML Downloader

+A HTML Downloader is used for downloading HTML content from the web. what kind of content to download and what kind of pages to avoid is something that can be configured with the use of `robots.txt` file, which is a special file in the web-crawler design system meant for communicating with the robot.